TOWN OF MANITOWOC

 The lack of proving beyond a doubt that the assessment is incorrect, the Board in accordance with Wisconsin Law, must presume the Assessor is correct.

-See forms: Objection form for real Property Assessment
+See under forms and permits: Objection form for real Property Assessment